-Traditionally, the electricity market has been more closely addressed by European regulations, allowing renewable energies to make up 29% of the market share.
-Wind, hydro and photovoltaics are leading the transition in the sector.
-With regards to power generation, bioenergy represents 6% of the overall EU generation.
+Traditionally, the electricity market has been more closely addressed by European regulations, allowing renewable energies to make up 31% of the market share.
+Wind and hydro are leading the transition in the sector.
+With regards to power generation, bioenergy represents 5,6% of the overall EU generation.
 Most renewable power is generated by wind, hydropower and photovoltaic sources.
-Bioenergy represents 19% of the EU renewable electricity production.
+Bioenergy represents 18,5% of the EU renewable electricity production.
 As intermittency remains an issue in the near future, biomass will play a growing role as a back-up, dispatchable energy source.

-Contrary to what can be sometime said or written about bioenergy, statistics show that a great majority of biomass electricity consumed in Europe (57,7%) comes from combined heat and power plants also called cogeneration or CHP rather than from plants producing only power.
-The situation is exactly the opposite in the traditional power generation industry: in the overall EU energy mix in power, CHP plants represent only 12,2% whereas power only plants amount to 88,8%.
+Contrary to what can be sometime said or written about bioenergy, statistics show that in the overall EU energy mix in power, a great majority of biomass electricity consumed (60%) comes from combined heat and power plants also called cogeneration or CHP rather than from plants producing only power.
+The situation is the opposite in the traditional power generation industry from conventional thermal source.
+CHP plants represent only 12,2% whereas power only plants amount to 88,8%.

 This shows that bioenergy is actually an effective means to promote and further develop the use of modern and efficient CHP in Europe.